giaco91/Rate-of-energy-decay-in-deep-convolutional-neural-networks/README.md

 # Rate-of-energy-decay-in-deep-convolutional-neural-networks
 Experiments on the energy decay of the propagated signals in deep convolutional neural networks.

-The goal of this repo is to serve a python files, that implement a deep convolutaional neural networks with certain sets of well chosen filters.
+In this project we implement convolutaional neural networks in one dimention with certain sets of well chosen filters.
+Then we analyze the average energy decay along the layers for MNIST input signals (unrolled into one dimension) and compare this experimental result to theoretical upper bounds.

 ## Preinstallations